Religion in the Democratic Republic of the Congo: Baháʼí Faith

 The Baháʼí Faith in Democratic Republic of the Congo began after `Abdu'l-Bahá wrote letters encouraging taking the religion to Africa in 1916.
 The first Baháʼí to settle in the country came in 1953 from Uganda.
 The first Baháʼí Local Spiritual Assembly of the country was elected in 1957.
 By 1963 there were 143 local assemblies in Congo.

 Even though the religion was temporarily banned, and the country torn by wars, the religion grew so that in 2003 there were some 541 assemblies.
 The Association of Religion Data Archives estimated that the DRC had the fifth highest population of Baháʼís in 2010, with some 283,000 adherents.

+Freedom of religion

+In 2023, DRC was scored as 3 out of 4 for religious freedom.

+In the same year, it was ranked as the 37th worst country to be a Christian.
+This was mainly due to ADF and other terrorist activity.